Rejected Tube Map Cover Illustration

 Description

-This was the first idea proposed by Jeremy Deller, after he received the appointment from TFL to design the cover of an edition of the map of the London Underground, distributed free in all the stations.
-The proposed design was initially a bicycle, composed with colors that distinguish the lines on the Tube map.
+This was the first idea proposed by Jeremy Deller after he was commissioned by TfL to design the cover of an edition of the London Underground map, distributed free of charge in all stations.
+The proposed design initially featured a bicycle, composed of the colors representing the different lines on the Tube map.

-It was rejected, as it conveyed a message that could – according to the commissioner – confuse some users of the London Underground service, as the service for bicycles was not guaranteed on all the lines.
+It was rejected, as it conveyed a message that could – according to the commissioner – confuse some users of the London Underground service, since bicycle access was not permitted on all lines.

-The commissioner was TFL – Transport for London, the company responsible for the transport in the London area – within the project Art on the Underground, which invites contemporary artists to design projects for the environment of the London Underground , both transient and permanent.
-Jeremy Deller then realized the cover of the Tube Map together with artist Paul Ryan, a work presented July 1, 2007, which is still visible at the address http://art.tfl.gov.uk/projects/detail/1119/.
-This consisted of a portrait of John Hough, who was then the current longest serving member of staff at TFL.
+The commissioner was TfL – Transport for London, the authority responsible for transportation in the London area – within the framework of the Art on the Underground project, which invites contemporary artists to create both temporary and permanent works for the London Underground environment.
+Jeremy Deller then designed the cover of the Tube map together with artist Paul Ryan.
+The work, presented on July 1, 2007, is still visible at http://art.tfl.gov.uk/projects/detail/1119/.

 Read more.